run27017/tmux-vim-exit/README.md

-## Tmux Exit
+# Tmux Exit

-- TODO: Add introduction and screenshot
+Add a shortcut key to close all saved vim editors in tmux.

 ## Usage

 ### Key Bindings

 - prefix + Q
-  - Close and save all vim windows in each tmux session's panes and windows
+  - Close and save all vim windows in current tmux session panes and windows

 - TODO: Add information on configuring key binding